Biodiversity Action Plan

 Hamilton’s Biodiversity Action Plan aims to:

-• Protect biodiversity by incorporating practices to protect natural areas and greenspaces in policy and land management activities.
+• Protect biodiversity by incorporating best practices to protect natural areas and greenspaces in policy, guidelines and land management plans and by identifying funding strategies that support the protection and enhancement of the natural environment.

 • Connect partner policies, processes, data and workflows to streamline efforts to support biodiversity in Hamilton.

-• Restore biodiversity across Hamilton through nature-based stewardship activities.
+• Restore biodiversity across Hamilton through nature-based stewardship activities on public and private lands.

 7 Key Priorities have been developed to focus actions that address the threats to biodiversity:

-2. Understand the current baseline state of Hamilton’s biodiversity to inform future monitoring and priorities;
+2. Evaluation and Monitoring: Understand the current baseline state of Hamilton’s biodiversity to inform future monitoring and priorities;

-4. Enhance public awareness of the importance of biodiversity and explore opportunities to enhance biodiversity through stewardship;
+4. Education and Stewardship: Enhance public awareness of the importance of biodiversity and engage them in stewardship actions through partner agencies.

-5. Protect Hamilton’s biodiversity by implementing coordinated, city-wide efforts to control, remove, and manage invasive species;
+5. Coordinated Invasive Species Management: Protect Hamilton’s biodiversity by implementing coordinated, city-wide efforts to control, remove, and manage invasive species;

-6. Enhance local aquatic habitats through sustainable stormwater management practices and restoration of degraded watercourses, waterbodies and wetlands; and,
+6. Aquatic Habitat Restoration and Enhancement: Enhance local aquatic habitats through sustainable stormwater management practices and restoration of degraded watercourses, waterbodies and wetlands; and,

-7. Ensure impacts on, or improvements to local biodiversity are clearly considered in all municipal decision making related to the development or use of urban and rural lands.
+7. Local Decision-making: Ensure impacts on or improvements to local biodiversity are clearly considered in all municipal decision making related to the development or use of urban and rural lands.

 Biodiversity is the variety of life on Earth.
 It includes all living things, such as bacteria, fungi, insects, plants, fish, wildlife and humans.
 All living things are connected and depend on a healthy and resilient environment to thrive.